Governor General's Foot Guards: Lineage

-The GGFG originated in Ottawa, Ontario, on 7 June 1872 as the 1st Battalion Governor General's Foot Guards.
+The GGFG originated in Ottawa on 7 June 1872 as the 1st Battalion Governor General's Foot Guards.
 It was redesignated as the Governor General's Foot Guards on 16 September 1887; as The Governor General's Foot Guards on 1 April 1896; as the 2nd (Reserve) Battalion, The Governor General's Foot Guards on 7 November 1941; as The Governor General's Foot Guards on 31 January 1946; as The Governor General's Foot Guards (5th Battalion, The Canadian Guards) on 1 September 1954; as the Governor General's Foot Guards (5th Battalion, The Canadian Guards) on 25 April 1958; and finally returned to the name Governor General's Foot Guards on 1 September 1976.

 In the Canadian Forces, units may make formal, official links between each other called affiliations.
 These affiliations are "to foster continuous fraternal connections between military organizations beyond the close, professional relationships which are always encouraged."
 The GGFG were affiliated with the Canadian Guards, and from 1954 to 1976 they used a Canadian Guards battalion number in token of the affiliation.
 Despite the battalion number, the GGFG were considered a separate regiment from the Canadian Guards.
 The affiliation automatically ceased when the Canadian Guards were put on the Supplementary Order of Battle in 1970.